The CMSO consists of three working groups, each covering a specific topic of interest in the standardisation of the field of cell migration.

 Minimal reporting requirements typically take the form of a document with guidelines or rules that state which information is considered essential when reporting on a given procedure, technique or analysis.

-A community driven survey has been created with the latest draft of minimal reporting guidelines.
-The purpose is to gain input on the quality and the necessity of the proposed requirements to take into account during further discussion.
+One of the elements of this process was to design a community driven survey with a draft draft of minimal reporting guidelines.
+The purpose was to gain input on the quality and the necessity of the proposed requirements to take into account during further discussion.

 The survey can be found here.

-Controlled vocabularies are a key element to ensure unambiguous annotation of data and results.
-Controlled vocabularies are moreover designed to be both human as well as machine readable.
+A controlled vocabulary is a key element to ensure unambiguous annotation of data and results.
+Controlled vocabularies are designed to be both human as well as machine readable.

-The goal of this working group is to examine existing controlled vocabularies (CVs) for re-use where possible, to propose the addition of terms to an existing CV where appropriate, and to create a novel CV where necessary.
+The goal of this working group was to examine existing controlled vocabularies (CVs) for re-use where possible and to propose the addition of terms to an existing CV where appropriate.
+The working group worked closely with the Minimal reporting requirements working group to select appropriate vocabularies for the annnotation of MIACME elements.

 Data formats and API standards